Become a UC Master Gardener

 Thank you for your interest in the UC Master Gardener program.
 UC-Certified Master Gardeners are agents of the University of California Cooperative Extension (UCCE) dedicated to extending to the public UC research-based information about home horticulture, pest management, and sustainable landscape practices through educational programs and garden-related demonstrations in their communities.

-Our 2018 Training Program is currently underway and we are not accepting applications.
-Please check back with us next summer for the opportunity to become a Master Gardener.
+Our 2019 Training will begin September, 2019, Please check back with us in the spring for the opportunity to become a Master Gardener.
 In the meantime, please read this page for valuable information about our training program.

 Why become a UC Master Gardener?